Kuwait emir, 91, flies to US for medical care after surgery | International

 The state-run KUNA news agency quoted a statement from the country's royal court saying Sheikh Sabah left "based on advice from the medical team treating His Highness to complete his treatment after a successful surgical procedure."
 "We ask the Almighty to aid his recovery and sustain His Highness, who is healthy and well taken care of, and to protect him from all harm," the statement said.
 A statement attributed to Sheikh Ali Jarrah Al Sabah, the country's royal court minister, did not elaborate or say where in the US Sheikh Sabah will receive treatment.

-However, an Airbus A340 flown by Kuwait's government left Thursday morning flying west.
-That same Airbus had flown to Rochester, Minnesota, and New York City before returning to Kuwait just days before Sheikh Sabah's surgery.
+However, a Kuwaiti government Airbus A340 that left Kuwait City landed on Thursday in Rochester, Minnesota.
+That same Airbus had flown to Rochester and New York City before returning to Kuwait just days before Sheikh Sabah's surgery.
 Rochester is home to the flagship campus of the Mayo Clinic, one of America's best hospitals, and has treated Sheikh Sabah in the past.
 The Mayo Clinic did not respond to a request for comment early Thursday.

-The US Air Force Central Command did not immediately respond to a request for comment.
+US Air Force Central Command referred questions to the US military's Transportation Command, which declined to comment.
 A US State Department official said America "provided assistance to help with the emir's treatment," without elaborating.
 The official spoke to the AP on condition of anonymity as the information had not been made public.
 Kuwait earlier announced that 83-year-old Crown Prince Nawaf Al Ahmad Al Sabah had assumed some of Sheikh Sabah's powers temporarily, without explaining why that was necessary.

 A copy of the ministerial decree posted by Kuwait's official gazette, Kuwait Al-Youm, and seen by the AP on Sunday, said the crown prince would be empowered for "the duration of a surgical procedure until the health event is over."
 The decree did not elaborate.
 Kuwait's Information Ministry has not responded to requests for comment.
 Sheikh Sabah, a widely beloved ruler in this OPEC-member nation, took power in 2006 just nine days into the rule of the ailing Sheikh Saad Al Abdullah Al Sabah.
 Concerns mounted during Sheikh Saad's brief reign as he was seen in public only in a wheelchair and did not speak.

-He previously canceled a White House visit last November while in the US and visited a hospital there for medical checks.
+He previously cancelled a White House visit last November while in the US and visited a hospital there for medical checks.

 - READ MORE ON: